 The rotor and lid are made of aluminum and are anodized for corrosion resistance-the rotor is black and the lid is blue.
-A lubricated O-ring in the rotor maintains atmospheric pressure in the rotor during centrifugation.
+A lubricated O-ring maintains atmospheric pressure in the rotor during centrifugation.
 A tie-down screw is used to secure the rotor to the centrifuge drive hub.